Facilitation Skills for Project Managers

 - Assessing individual and group behaviors and determining how to intervene in service of the goal

-- Ability to summarize, organize, and get to the bottom line fast
+- Having an ability to summarize, organize, and get to the bottom line fast

-- Adaptable, flexible, and able to adjust the process on the fly
+- Being adaptable, flexible, and able to adjust the process on the fly

 Facilitation — Taming the Behavior